Module 0 – getting started

 The phonetics and signals labs really aren’t about coding (though the signals labs will involve some code for you to run and play with), but rather to get you to think through the concepts introduced in the lecture videos.
 For notebooks that have python code included, you don’t need to understand all the workings of the code and you definitely won’t need to reproduce it.
 However, we do want you to get some exposure to how these abstract concepts get translated into concrete programming (and do something a bit interactive with the computer and each other!).

 The TTS and ASR labs will be focused on the TTS and ASR assignments.
-So, they will have more of a potential coding component (generally bash shell scripting), but you can still do the assignments even if you don’t have a programming background.
+So, they will have more of a potential coding component (generally bash shell scripting).
+You can still do the assignments even if you don’t have a programming background, though some familiarity with coding basics will certainly make life easier.

 Accounts on speech.zone: enrolled students will be given an account here on speech.zone, which allows you to access all forums and to post on the forums.
 It is therefore essential to be formally enrolled for this course as soon as possible because you won’t appear on the student list until you are, and so we cannot create a speech.zone account for you.
 If you encounter delays in enrollment, email the course organizer (contact details in the DRPS entry for the course).

-Speech zone accounts will be made for everyone who is enrolled at the beginning of week 1 (accounts should be made by the end of week 1 – sorry for the delay!).
+Speech zone accounts will be made for everyone who is enrolled by the end of week 1.

 To activate your account use the ‘forgot password’ link in the login box to set a password.
 Your username is your University of Edinburgh UUN.
 Please let the course organizer know if you enrolled after that date.